close

 Air ForceCOVER STORYMILITARY

-President Takes Sortie in Indigenous LCH Prachand at Jaisalmer
+President Tours Indigenous LCH Prachand at Jaisalmer

-Sortie In Prachand Has Filled Me With A Renewed Sense Of Pride In The Nation’s Defence Capabilities: President Droupadi Murmu
+Sortie In Prachand Has Filled Me With A Renewed Sense Of Pride In The Nation’s Defence Capabilities: President Droupadi Murmu.

 The mission was undertaken as a two-aircraft LCH formation.
 President Droupadi Murmu flew in the lead aircraft with Group Capt.
 Nayan Shantilal Bahua, while Chief of Air Staff, Air Chief Marshal AP Singh and Group Capt.
 A Mahendra flew as Number 2 in the second aircraft.
 During the approximately 25-minute mission, they flew over Gadisar Lake and Jaisalmer Fort and attacked a Tank Target.